postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 ## Viewing New Relic APM metrics

 After connecting to New Relic APM, you can view metrics for your New Relic services in Postman.
 Select **APIs** in the sidebar and select an API.
-Under **Power up your API**, select **API Performance**.
+Select **API Performance**.

 For each New Relic service, you can view the latency, error rate, and apdex (application performance index).
 You can also view the service's health status, for example `Healthy`, `Warning`, and `Critical`.
 Health status is based on violations of alert conditions in New Relic.
 To learn more, see the New Relic documentation for [viewing alert violations](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-violations/view-alert-violations-our-products/).